 Water, plumbing and bathroom fittings

 Repair category 2

-Notes There is no shower attachment to the cubicle within the shower room.
+Notes Loose sealant around the shower cubicle.

+Heating and hot water

+Repair category 1

-Heating and hot water Repair category 2 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
-Wear and tear evident to radiators.
-Their condition should be monitored.
+Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.